-2. Prevention and Early Intervention Programs (Building Bridges, Whole Class Comprehension, team-teaching in Type of Support 3. classes over 30) Children in JI & SI for whom English is an additional language or children for whom English is an additional language newly arrived in Ireland in 1st - 6th rogramme In-Class Support 4.
-Children on or under the 12th Percentile in Literacy Standardised Tests ogra Team- Teaching 5.
-Children with an identified need assessed by external professionals who on or below the 30th percentile in Literacy such as Borderline Mild General Learning Disability Mild General Learning Disability Learning P Group Withdrawal Individual Withdrawal Stage 2 School Support 6.
-7. 8.
-9. 3.
-Specific Learning Disability 4.
-Attention Deficit Disorder/ Attention Deficit Hyperactivity Disorder Children on or under the 12th Percentile in Numeracy Standardised Tests Children with a identified need by external professionals who are on or below the 30th percentile in Numeracy 1.
-Borderline Mild General Learning Disability 2.
-Mild General Learning Disability 3.
-Specific Learning Disability 4.
-Attention Deficit Disorder/ Attention Deficit Hyperactivity Disorder Children who have not made adequate progress after interventions at Stage 1 Group or Individual Profile and Personnel SEN teacher Class Teacher 9.
-Children in 1st - 6th who have not made adequate progress after EAL interventions
+- Prevention and Early Intervention Programs (Building Bridges, Whole Class Comprehension, team-teaching in classes over 30) Children in JI & SI for whom English is an additional language or children for whom English is an additional language newly arrived in Ireland in 1st 6th Children on or under the 12th Percentile in Literacy Standardised Tests - 5.
+Children with an identified need assessed by external professionals who on or below the 30th percentile in Literacy such as - 1.
+Borderline Mild General Learning Disability - 2.
+Mild General Learning Disability - 3.
+Specific Learning Disability - 4.
+Attention Deficit Disorder/ Attention Deficit Hyperactivity Disorder - 6.
+Children on or under the 12th Percentile in Numeracy Standardised Tests - 7.
+Children with a identified need by external professionals who are on or below the 30th percentile in Numeracy - 1.
+Borderline Mild General Learning Disability - 2.
+Mild General Learning Disability - 3.
+Specific Learning Disability - 4.
+Attention Deficit Disorder/ Attention Deficit Hyperactivity Disorder - 8.
+Children who have not made adequate progress after interventions at Stage 1 - 9.
+Children in 1st 6th who have not made adequate progress after EAL interventions